emgong/double-takes/README.md

 Additionally, "date" and "title" are only necessary if the file name's date differs from the title or publication date.
 In general, it's a bad idea to change the file slug once the page gets deployed since the hyperlink will break, so if a change is needed make sure to favor the header variables.

 In fact, if you don't supply a header at all, your post should still render okay.
 However, it's probably the case that you want to display at least an author name or a tl;dr section.

+## Running and building the blog

+Here's [a screencast](https://www.youtube.com/watch?v=raznFJedCZM) that shows how the site is built.